a16z/zkp-merkle-airdrop-lib/README.md

+*Notice: This repository has been deprecated in favor of the monorepo found at [a16z/zkdrops](https://github.com/a16z/zkdrops)*

 # Zk Merkle Airdrop Library
 Self-contained repo for interacting with the [zkp-merkle-airdrop-contracts](https://github.com/a16z/zkp-merkle-airdrop-contracts).
 A browser usage example of this library can be found in [zkp-merkle-airdrop-fe-ex](https://github.com/a16z/zkp-merkle-airdrop-fe-ex).